-A face of Vallejo: local musician
+A face of Vallejo: local musician David Meletiche El and his son. |

 One thing that Vallejo has is a successful Saturday farmers' market.
 Occupying two blocks of Georgia Street (Vallejo's "main street") on Saturday mornings, the farmers' market is more than just a place to find nice organic produce, toothsome baked goods, and fresh oysters--it's a social institution.
 Local organizations set up booths among the purveyors of eggs, honey, and radishes, and there's nearly as much political activity as there is commercial activity.
 Everybody in Vallejo goes to the farmers' market on Saturday, and it's common to run into friends, neighbors, and (in my case) former students.
 It's a mellow place, and a nice way to spend a Saturday morning before jumping into the bustle of errand-running that normally fills my Saturdays.

-Love goes to the Saturday Farmers' Market.
+When Hate comes to Vallejo, Love goes to the Saturday Farmers' Market. |

 I recently found out who that group is, and what they are trying to do.
 The group calls itself "Israel United in Christ," and is, according to the Southern Poverty Law Center and the Anti-Defamation League, a black separatist, anti-Semitic hate group.
 They are, basically, the mirror image of the Ku Klux Klan.
 Their usual modus operandi is to target a city, aggressively spew their hate, provoke a confrontation, and then sue the municipality over infringement of their First Amendment rights.
 They have done this in other cities in Northern California, and they've decided that Vallejo's farmers' market is a good target--it's held on public property (Georgia Street is closed on Saturday mornings for the farmers' market), and there isn't an aggressively enforced policy regarding free speech.